 - Copays.
 Medicare will cover 80 percent of the Medicare-approved cost of a medically necessary oral surgery, provided that it is performed by a Medicare-approved provider.
-This includes X-rays and other services you may need.
 If your procedure is done in a hospital and you do not have additional Medigap insurance, you will be responsible for 20 percent of the cost.

 - Deductible.
-For most people, Medicare Part B has an annual deductible of $198 that must be met before any services, including medically necessary oral surgery, will be covered.
+For most people, Medicare Part B has an annual deductible of $226 in 2023 that must be met before any services, including medically necessary oral surgery, will be covered.

 - Monthly premium.
-Medicare Part B has a standard, monthly premium rate of $144.60.
+Medicare Part B has a standard, monthly premium rate of $164.90 in 2023.
 This may be less for you if you are currently getting social security benefits, or it may cost you more depending on your current income.

 - Medications.
 You must have Medicare Part D or another type of drug coverage to have all or part of the cost of your medications covered.
 If you do not have drug coverage, you will be responsible for the cost of any medications required.